Tyler Cook: Iowa Wolves (2021)

 On November 30, 2020, the Minnesota Timberwolves announced that they had signed Cook, but on December 19, 2020, the Timberwolves waived Cook.
 On January 8, 2021, the Iowa Wolves announced that they had acquired the returning right to Cook and the 17th overall pick in the first 2021 NBA G League draft from the Oklahoma City Blue for the returning right to James Webb III and the 7th overall pick in the 2021 draft.

 Brooklyn Nets (2021)

 On February 24, 2021, Cook was signed to a 10-day contract by the Brooklyn Nets.

 Detroit Pistons (2021)

 On March 19, 2021, Cook was signed to a 10-day contract by the Detroit Pistons, and on March 29, he signed a second 10-day contract.
 Finally, on April 7, he signed a multi-year contract.

 On July 31, 2021, Cook was waived by the Pistons.

 Chicago Bulls (2021–2022)

 On September 8, 2021, Cook signed with the Chicago Bulls and on October 18, they converted his deal into a two-way contract with the Windy City Bulls of the NBA G League.

-Salt Lake City Stars (2022–present)
+Salt Lake City Stars (2022–2023)

 On October 23, 2022, Cook joined the Salt Lake City Stars training camp roster.

+South East Melbourne Phoenix (2023)

+On September 11, 2023, Cook signed with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) as an injury replacement for Alan Williams.
+He was named the most valuable player of the NBL pre-season tournament.
+He suffered an eye injury in his third game and subsequently missed the next two.
+Upon Williams' return from injury on October 18, Cook was released by the Phoenix.

+Joventut Badalona (2023–2024)

+On November 16, 2023, he signed with Joventut Badalona of the Spanish Liga ACB.

+Merkezefendi Belediyesi (2024–2025)

+On September 26, 2024, Cook signed with Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

+Ibaraki Robots (2025–present)

+On June 17, 2025, Cook signed with the Ibaraki Robots of the Japanese B.League.